Siege of Basra

-The siege of Basra, code-named Operation Karbala-5 or The Great Harvest (الحصاد الاكبر), was an offensive operation carried out by Iran in an effort to capture the Iraqi port city of Basra in early 1987.
+The siege of Basra, code-named Operation Karbala-5 or The Great Harvest (الحصاد الأكبر), was an offensive operation carried out by Iran in an effort to capture the Iraqi port city of Basra in early 1987.
 This battle, known for its extensive casualties and ferocious conditions, was the biggest battle of the war and proved to be the last major Iranian offensive.
 The Iranians failed to reach their objective.

 The battle

 Operation Karbala-5 began midnight 8 January 1987, when a strike force of 35,000 Revolutionary Guards infantrymen crossed Fish Lake, while four Iranian divisions attacked at the southern shore of the lake, overrunning the Iraqi forces and capturing Duaiji, an irrigation canal.
 They used their bridgehead at Duaiji as a springboard.
 Between 9–10 January, the Iranians broke through the first and second defense lines of Basra south of the Fish Lake with tanks.
 The Iranians rapidly reinforced their forces with 60,000 troops and began to clear the remaining Iraqis in the area.

 As early as 9 January, the Iraqis began a counter-attack, supported by newer Su-25 and Mig-29 aircraft and by 10 January the Iraqis were throwing every available heavy weapon in a bid to eject the Iranians.
 Despite being outnumbered 10–1 in the air, Iran's air defenses downed many Iraqi aircraft (45 jets in total), allowing Iran to provide close air support with their smaller air force, which also proved superior in dogfighting.
 Iraqi tanks floundered in the marshland and were defeated by Cobra helicopters and TOW missile-equipped anti-tank commandos.
 Though after January 13, Iraq was able to fully commit its air power, and this time Iraq did not hold back.
 Iraqi air force flew over 500 missions in support of Iraqi ground forces on January 14 and 15 alone, and managed to destroy 218 Iranian armored vehicles and 21 boats.

 Despite superior Iranian infantry tactics, it was the depth of the Iraqi defences, that prevented the Iranians from achieving a victory.
 In spite of its reinforcements, Iran soon took so many additional casualties that it again lost forward momentum.
 By January 16, the U.S. estimated that the fighting had led to roughly 50,000 Iranian and 10,000 Iraqi casualties.
 The evidence of such casualty levels was all too tangible.
 Iran suffered an exceptionally high ratio of killed to wounded, and many of the dead were left on the battlefield.